 Masterclasses are usually delivered by our Fellows and occasionally also involve invited internal/external guests who together share their experiences, insights, guidance and materials during the one-to-two hour masterclasses and discuss issues or topics of a relevant and practical nature.

 This year's key themes are internationalisation, interdisciplinarity and embedding student research activity in the curriculum, as well as signature pedagogies.
-Masterclasses also provide our Fellows the opportunity to disseminate the outcomes of WIHEA funded projects with the wider university.
+Masterclasses also provide our Fellows the opportunity to disseminate the outcomes from WIHEA funded projects and Learning Circles with the wider university.